matthew-brett/barts-setup/barts_setup.md

 There are two options for networking in this setup:

 1. Fully wireless — FULL WIFI
-2. Wireless internet, wired between COMPUTERISHES — INTERNAL WIRED.
+2. Wireless connection to the internet, wired connection between COMPUTERISHES — INTERNAL WIRED.

 #### Fully wireless (FULL WIFI)